Here's Where Each Illinois Region Stands on Coronavirus Metrics

 Region 6 –

-Hospitalizations decreased slightly again Friday at 32, based on IDPH data.
-ICU bed availability increased to 33% and hospital beds to 30%.
+Hospitalizations decreased slightly again Saturday to 261, based on IDPH data.
+ICU bed availability decreased to 32.9% and hospital beds to 28.4%.

 Counties in Region 6 include Champaign, Clark, Clay, Coles, Crawford, Cumberland, De Witt, Douglas, Edgar, Effingham, Fayette, Ford, Iraquois, Jasper, Lawrence, Macon, Moultrie, Piatt, Richland, Shelby and Vermilion.